ROBERT WINSTON (JUDGE) CARR, SR., AIA (1921-2019)

-Robert Winston Carr, left, attended UNC Chapel Hill in 1940 and an earned an architecture degree at the University of Pennsylvania in 1943.
-He spent three years in the Navy during World War II, including Naval Architecture training at the University of Michigan, then entered the firm of his dad, George Watts Carr (1883-1975), who shaped much Durham NC.
+Carr graduated from Durham HS in 1938.
+He attended UNC Chapel Hill in 1940 and an earned an architecture degree at the University of Pennsylvania in 1943.
+He spent three years in the Navy during World War II, including Naval Architecture training at the University of Michigan, then entered the firm of his dad, architect George Watts Carr (1883-1975), who shaped much Durham NC.

 In 1981, the firm was renamed Robert Winston Carr, Inc. Associated Architects with projects including the North Carolina School for Science and Math, the North Carolina Maritime Museum, the North Carolina Museum of Natural Sciences, and the Duke Art Museum.
-Carr has retired and his son Edgar Carr continues the practice.
+Carr retired and his son Edgar Toms Carr continued the practice.

-1950 - The Everett I. Bugg, Jr. Residence, 1544 Hermitage Court, Durham.
+1950 - The Everett I. Bugg, Jr. House, 1544 Hermitage Court, Durham NC.
 This red brick split-level was later painted white.
 Sold about 1959 to David and Marjorie W. P. Miller.
 Sold in 2012 to Nita Farahany and Thede Loder.
 Destroyed in 2012.
 A new house on the site was designed by Phil Szostak.

-1955 - The Goldner House, 602 East Forest Hills Boulevard, Durham.
+1956 - The J. Leonard and Eunice Goldner House, 602 East Forest Hills Boulevard, Durham NC.
 In the center of the first floor is an entrance and a continuous wall of windows.
-Features a cantilevered terrace.
-Sold by Goldner's widow to Julie and Joseph Maxwell in 2007.
+Features a cantilevered terrace and a couple secret doors.
+Sold in 2007 to Julie and Joseph Maxwell.
+For sale in 2020.

 1981 - The Kenan Residence, Grandfather Mountain NC.

 1995 - The Joyce Matthews Residence, 32 Saltmeadow Road, Figure Eight Island, Wilmington NC.
 5419 sf heated plus 2892 additional sf.
 Sold in 2012.